 Imagine being able to pay off a loan faster than the set term.
 It may seem like a dream, but it can be possible if you can make — and your lender accepts — principal-only payments.

 Principal-only payments are a way to potentially shorten the length of a loan and save on interest.
 If your lender allows it, you can make additional payments directly toward the amount of money you borrowed — the principal — which can help you pay off your loan faster.

-Let’s take a deeper look at how you can make principal-only payments, the benefits of doing so and things to consider before you send extra payments to your lender.
+Let’s take a closer look at how you can make principal-only payments, the benefits of doing so and things to consider before you send extra payments to your lender.

 How a principal-only payment works